verma/rocket-science/README.md

 ### How do I use this?

+ - Checkout this repo and delete the `.git/` directory. `rm -rf .git/`
  - Run `npm install`.
  - Open this directory in Visual Studio Code.
  - Run the Build Task (`Cmd + Shift + P -> Tasks: Run Build Task` or just `Cmd + Shift + B`) which will start Webpack Dev Server.